opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

 '''''''''''''''''''''''''''''''''''
 The Processing parameters set the line processing options in order to prepare drawings for the painting process, recognizing black lines in black and white, or grayscale lineart drawings, or colored lines in colored lineart drawings.

-The line recognition process can also be skipped in case you are doing the cleanup only for registering full-color images, such as backgrounds, that were scanned including pegbar holes.
+Originally in Toonz, the line recognition process could also be skipped, in case you were doing the cleanup only for registering full-color images, such as backgrounds, that were scanned including pegbar holes.
+This option is not currently present in OpenToonz.

 .. tip:: **To set the type of line processing:**

-    Set the Line Processing option to None, if no line processing is required, Greyscale, if lines have to be recognized as black, or Color, if lines have to be recognized as colored.
+    Set the Line Processing option to Greyscale, if lines have to be recognized as black, or Color, if lines have to be recognized as colored ones.

 .. _processing_black_and_white_or_greyscale_lineart_drawings: